Mount Monadnock: Hiking the mountain

-The four-hour round trip to the summit and back via one of the shorter trails is considered moderately challenging for the average hiker but requires no technical skills during the late spring to early fall season.
-Wind and weather on the exposed, rocky summit is usually harsher than below, year round.
+The trip to the summit and back via one of the shorter trails, which usually takes less than six hours, is considered moderately challenging for the average hiker but requires no technical skills during the late spring to early fall season.
+Throughout the year wind and weather on the exposed, rocky summit cause harsher conditions than below the tree line.
 Winter storms and summer thunderstorms can be life-threatening.

-Winter snow and ice can linger on the trails well into May, making hiking hazardous or impossible without special equipment.
+Winter snow and ice can remain on the trails well into May, making hiking hazardous or impossible without special equipment.
 The compacting of snow due to winter recreation on the more frequently used trails tends to lengthen the time it takes for the snow and ice to melt off.
-Stabilizers, crampons, ice axes, ski poles, and snowshoes may be helpful or necessary for winter and early spring ascents depending on ice and snow cover.
+Stabilizers, crampons, ice axes, ski poles, and snowshoes may be helpful or necessary for winter and early spring ascents, depending on ice and snow cover.

 Fall hiking generally requires warmer clothing, an awareness of weather conditions, and earlier ascent times.
-As there are few reliable water sources on the mountain and little shelter from the sun above 2000 ft, dehydration and heat stroke are potential hazards.
+As there are no reliable water sources on the mountain and little shelter from the sun above 2000 ft, dehydration and heat stroke are potential hazards.

 The mountain and surrounding area are black bear habitat, although problem encounters with bears are rare.

 Advice on hiking can be solicited from Memorial Day through Columbus Day and select off-season weekends at the park headquarters on the southeast side of the mountain.
 Trail descriptions and maps of Mount Monadnock are published by a variety of sources.
 The Society for the Protection of New Hampshire Forests prints a guidebook with maps, trail descriptions, history, geology, ecology, and other trivia on the mountain.

 Conservation

 Most of the mountain has been protected and is not subject to development.
 The Society for the Protection of New Hampshire Forests is the major landowner, holding over 4000 acre in its Monadnock Reservation.
 Lands on Monadnock are leased to the state for management purposes.
 An additional 1000 acre on the mountain are owned directly by the state of New Hampshire as Monadnock State Park.
 The town of Jaffrey also owns portions of the mountain.

-In 2000, the Metacomet-Monadnock Trail was included in a study by the National Park Service for possible inclusion in a new National Scenic Trail, now tentatively called the New England National Scenic Trail, which would also include the Mattabesett and Metacomet trails in Connecticut, giving it some of the status accorded to the Appalachian Trail.
-However, there seems to be some uncertainty whether or not the New Hampshire section of the Metacomet-Monadnock Trail will be included in the final NST designation.
+In 2000, the Metacomet-Monadnock Trail was included in a study by the National Park Service for possible inclusion in a new National Scenic Trail.
+The resulting New England National Scenic Trail includes the Mattabesett and Metacomet trails in Connecticut and the Massachusetts portion of the Metacomet-Monadnock Trail, giving it some of the status accorded to the Appalachian Trail.
+However, the New Hampshire section of the Metacomet-Monadnock Trail was not included in the final NST designation.